Solar-network/docs/docs/guidebook/developer/send-transaction.md

 ## Send Transaction

-With everything in place, it's time to send some TSwipechain (testnet Swipechain) using the `client` package.
+With everything in place, it's time to send some TSolar (testnet Solar) using the `client` package.

 :::: tabs